Insights and best practices for property managers

 Fair Housing Compliance: Upholding Ethics In Screening Diligently

 Fair housing laws are designed to prevent discrimination in the rental, sale, and financing of dwellings based on race, color, national origin, religion, sex, disability, and family status.
-Federal fair housing laws lay the groundwork, but state and local jurisdictions often have additional laws that provide broader protections, sometimes including age, marital status, and sexual orientation.
+Federal fair housing laws lay the groundwork, but state and local jurisdictions often have additional protected classes that provide broader protections, sometimes including age, marital status, and sexual orientation.
 Violating fair housing laws can lead to hefty fines, legal penalties, and reputational damage, thereby enforcing strict adherence.

 Understanding Anti-Discrimination Policies in Real Estate